ermisethane/Github-Pages-Lab2-Group5/michaelc_page.md

 # Michael Crumps Page
 #### An introduction to me

 I am a senior Technology Management major here at Texas A&M University.
-I enjoy hanging with friends, playing guitar, and traveling.
+I enjoy hanging out with friends, playing the guitar, and traveling.
 - From Frisco, TX
 - Favorite team is the Cowboys
 - I also love all things Aggie Sports